-- If you are claiming the alternative fuel vehicle credit from Form 313, enter the amount from Form 313, Part XV line 113 here. - If you are claiming the credit for alternative fuel delivery systems from Form 326, enter the amount from Form 326, Part XI, line 47 here. - If you are claiming the vehicle refueling apparatus credit from Form 327, enter the amount from Form 327, Part IX. line 26.
+- If you are claiming the alternative fuel vehicle credit from Form 313, enter the amount from Form 313, Part XI, line 58, and/or Part XII, line 60. - If you are claiming the credit for alternative fuel delivery systems from Form 326, enter the amount from Form 326, Part VIII, line 44 and/or Part IX, line 46 here. - If you are claiming the vehicle refueling apparatus credit from Form 327, enter the amount from Form 327, Part VII, line 33, and/or Part VIII, line 35. - If you are claiming the employer credit for technology training, enter the amount from Form 329, Part IV, line 9. - If you are claiming the credit for taxpayers participating in agricultural preservation district from Form 330, enter the amount from Form 330, Part IV, line 9.